the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

 Now the Search component has to add an additional button.
 The button has to explicitly trigger the search request.
 Otherwise you would fetch data from the Hacker News API every time when your input field changes.
-But you want to do it explicitly in a on click handler.
+But you want to do it explicitly in a `onClick()` handler.

 As alternative you could debounce (delay) the `onChange()` function and spare the button, but it would add more complexity at this time and maybe wouldn't be the desired effect.
 Let's keep it simple without a debounce for now.